Jandin12/EasyCycle/README.md

 ### Prerequisites:

+- Before continuing, you have read the bottom of this `README`.
 - You have Apache Maven installed on your operating system, from the [Apache Maven website.](https://maven.apache.org/index.html)
 - You have JDK 21 or 25 installed on your operating system, from the [Oracle Java website.](https://www.oracle.com/java/technologies/downloads/)  _**Please note that I used JDK 25 to build this, so it is recommended to use JDK 25, as it is the latest version, however JDK 21 should work fine as well.**_
 - You downloaded the source zip file, linked down below in release.